CodersCampus/cp/docs/SCHEDULE_IDEAL.md

 - Wednesday 7pm CST (Unless co-opted for Final Project presentation)
 - Thurs 12:30pm CST

-By scheduling each of these 4 times as always #SpringWise, that also satisfies the above high level filters of predictability and consistency
+By scheduling each of these 4 times as always #cp, that also satisfies the above high level filters of predictability and consistency

 ## Planned Task